FAQs

 Our whale swim trips are a maximum of 7 hours and include a stop for lunch.
 We normally meet at Faua wharf at 8am to get ready for an 8.30 am departure and arrive back at around 3.30pm.

 We often have space for one or two whale watchers to join our trips.
-The price for this is $550.
+Or opt for an island excursion with a whale watch add on.
 Please enquire to find out more.

 It is advisable to arrive wearing what you will have on under your wetsuit.
 Before departure, all swimmers will be supplied with a wetsuit to put on.
-Swimmers will wear the wetsuit from the departure point, until the swim part of the tour has been completed or until we arrive back to the harbour at which point you can change into dry clothes or have something to put over your togs for the ride back to your accommodation.
+Swimmers will wear the wetsuit from the departure point, until the swim part of the tour has been completed or until we arrive back to the harbour at which point you can change into dry clothes or have something to put over your togs.

 Wetsuits.
 All swimmers are fitted with a 2.5mm spring suit.
 We also have a small selection of long wetsuits available.
 Or you can bring your own.